Apply for an individual liquor permit

 Liquor permit for all other areas

 Step 2.
-Submit your form online.
-If you have filled in the form, submit it to Licensing NT by email or fax.
+Submit the form to Licensing NT by email or fax.

 Fax: 08 8999 7498